 4) Art and religions

-The session aims to discuss the role of artifacts and images in religious practices and thought, from cult images to iconoclasm, legends such as the myth of acheiropoieta and theurgical images, spiritual and sacrificial aesthetics across cultures and religions.
+The session aims to discuss the role of artefacts and images in religious practices and thought, from cult images to iconoclasm, legends such as the myth of acheiropoieta and theurgical images, spiritual and sacrificial aesthetics across cultures and religions.
 What is the relation of images and relics, of artefacts and the making of sacred space?
 What is the role of human-shaped things in Islamic, Buddhist and other contexts?
 What are the functions of “animating” things and notions of metamorphoses in religion and “magic” in a transcultural and transreligious perspective?
 What is the contribution of the visual (and that of multisensorial staging or perception) to religious experience, collective or individual, and how does art foster religious imagination or critically respond to religion and magic?

 5) Sign and writing

 The session aims to analyse, in a cross cultural perspective, the coincidence, convergence or differentiation between writing and drawing.
-On the one hand one might consider the achievements of calligraphy in Islamic and Chinese traditions; on the other hand, those of the didactic, prophetic and exegetical diagrams, including magical ones.
+On the one hand, one might consider the achievements of calligraphy in Islamic and Chinese traditions; on the other hand, those of the didactic, prophetic and exegetical diagrams, including magical ones.
 What kind of connections can be found amongst these various traditions?
 How might we characterize the separation of figurative drawing and writing in Western and other cultures?

 6) The eye and the hand, from project to product